Darkside138/DiscordSoundboard/README.md

 When you click a sound file to play in the soundboard the app will look for this username and join the voice channel that user is in.
 If you don't have this configured properly the bot will not work.
 Also, the bot can respond to text channel commands.
 See below for information on those commands.
-Once this is complete execute the .jar file or the .bat file.
+Once this is complete execute the .jar file, or the .bat file.
 You should see a bunch of logging and eventually something like "Started MainController in 6.383 seconds (JVM running for 6.939)".
 Now you should be able to access the UI by opening a browser and navigating to "http://localhost:8080".